 “It was the best of times, it was the worst of times” sayeth Dickens, and that sums up the year 1884 in Santa Rosa.
-Those were days giddy with celebrations, easy money and wonderful changes; it was also a time when our ancestors made some awful decisions which would come to haunt the town years later.
+Those were days giddy with celebrations, easy money and wonderful progress; it was also a time when our ancestors made some awful decisions which would come to haunt the town years later.

 First there was an event that brought a windfall to the town along with publicity that boosters craved.
 Then old dreams suddenly came true; telephone service began and the train line finally reached the ferries on San Francisco Bay directly – go to the city after breakfast, be back before suppertime.
 Santa Rosa’s 24-carat destiny seemed inevitable and our ancestors invested in that future with wild abandon.
 A kind of madness seized them, as often happens when people are surprised to find happy days suddenly no longer around the corner.